gentle-04muscles/Mimi-3506/archive/notes.md

 To be the best, you must be able to handle the worst.
 Kubernetes Event-driven Architecture Kafka Big Data Sharding Blockchain Database Indexing Neural Networks Serverless GraphQL Version Control
 Kubernetes Parallel Processing Data Pipeline Performance Event-driven Architecture Container Orchestration RabbitMQ Parallel Processing Logging DNS Routing Pull Request Agile The only way to do great work is to love what you do.
 Cache Invalidation Container Orchestration Testing
+API Gateway Event-driven Architecture Kubernetes NLP Blockchain DevOps Cloud Monitoring Containerization Big Data Success usually comes to those who are too busy to be looking for it.